Landing at Cape Helles: Beşik Bay

 On the night of 25/26 April, six French troop transports, with two destroyers and a torpedo boat, appeared off Besika Bay (now Beşik Bay).
-The warships commenced a bombardment and boats were lowered from the transports, to simulate a disembarkation.
+The warships commenced a bombardment and boats were lowered from the transports, to simulate disembarkation.
 At 8:30 a.m., the cruiser Jeanne d'Arc arrived and joined in the bombardment, before the force was recalled to Tenedos at 10:00 a.m.
 The Ottoman garrison was detained in the area until 27 April, although the Turkish Official Account recorded that the landings at Kum Kale and the demonstration at Besika Bay had been recognised as ruses.
-Transfers of troops from the Asiatic shore was delayed by lack of boats and the fear of Allied submarines, rather than apprehension about landings on the Asiatic side.
+Transfers of troops from the Asiatic shore were delayed by lack of boats and the fear of Allied submarines, rather than apprehension about landings on the Asiatic side.
 It was not until 29 April, that troops from the area appeared on the Helles front.